Pica (disorder): Animals

 Unlike in humans, pica in dogs or cats may be a sign of immune-mediated hemolytic anemia, especially when it involves eating substances such as tile grout, concrete dust, and sand.
 Dogs exhibiting this form of pica should be tested for anemia with a complete blood count or at least hematocrit levels.
 Although several hypotheses have been proposed by experts to explain pica in animals, insufficient evidence exists to prove or disprove any of them.
 In addition to domestic cases, animal studies have helped scientists better understand pica and other disordered eating patterns.
 Animal Models of Eating Disorders highlights that eating disorders are often caused by a mix of environmental, genetic, and social factors, and studying animals can help isolate these causes.
 For example, researchers can separate abnormal eating patterns from changes in body weight to see how eating behavior alone affects health and brain function.

 Experimental studies have also explored treatment responses.
 One study found that pica-like behavior in rats caused by chemotherapy drugs was reduced after specific vagotomies, showing a biological connection between the brain, stomach, and eating behavior.
 These findings help explain how pica and related eating behaviors can be both physical and psychological.
-All bodies are interconnected, all functions and processes in a body of any animal are affected by one another, through these experiments and observation we can infer how any eating disorder or specifically pica has a noticeable affect in all aspects of life.

-Cultural and Real-Life Perspectives
+Cultural and real-life perspectives

 Cultural research continues to show that pica is not only medical but also social.
 For example, a study in North-Central Nigeria found that pica among women is often shaped by cultural beliefs and community practices, rather than just psychological or nutritional causes.
 Real-life cases, such as a 10-year-old boy who felt a strong, uncontrollable urge to eat fibers and described relief after doing so, demonstrate how pica can overlap with obsessive-compulsive behaviors.